 - How can employee interaction be reduced e.g. smaller teams, flexible working, staggering lunch times

 3. Reinduction – Communication is key

-Management should be encouraged to have open discussions with employees and keep them informed with any plans for returning to the workplace.
-These meetings are particularly important for individuals who have been isolated or is anxious about returning to the workplace.
+Management should be encouraged to have open discussions with employees and keep them informed of any plans for returning to the workplace.
+These meetings are particularly important for individuals who have been isolated or anxious about returning to the workplace.
 Employees who are vulnerable or are living with someone who is vulnerable may have to work remotely for a longer period of time, perhaps until vaccinations have been issued.

 4. Health and Safety Measures